Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Under-Seasoning

-Eggplant absorbs flavor easily and often needs more salt and lemon than expected.
+Eggplant absorbs flavor easily and often needs more salt and lemon juice than expected.
+Fresh lemon juice added at the very end helps brighten the entire dip and balance the smoky richness beautifully.

 Easy Variations You Can Try

-Some Balkan-inspired versions even include roasted peppers alongside the eggplant for additional sweetness and smokiness.
+Some Balkan-inspired versions even include roasted peppers alongside the eggplant for additional sweetness and smoky depth.

 What to Serve With Baba Ganoush

-Baba ganoush works beautifully as part of a Mediterranean-style meal filled with fresh vegetables, grilled meats, olives, bread, and salads.
+Authentic baba ganoush pairs beautifully with a Mediterranean-style meal featuring fresh vegetables, grilled meats, olives, warm pita bread, grilled vegetables, and salads.

 The smoky flavor pairs especially well with lighter refreshing dishes that balance the richness of the tahini and olive oil.